hjerner-i-team/SSP/RPi/README.md

 WantedBy=graphical.target
 ```

-Now we need to register the service and enable it with systemctl such that it will run upon next boot.  **NOTE THAT ONLY ONE INSTANCE OF MAIN.PY CAN BE RUN AT ANY GIVEN TIME - ATTEMPTING TO MANUALLY RUN MAIN.PY WHILE THE SERVICE IS RUNNING WILL RESULT IN FAILURE**
+Now we need to register the service and enable it with systemctl such that it will run upon next boot.  **NOTE THAT ONLY ONE INSTANCE OF MAIN.PY CAN BE RUN AT ANY GIVEN TIME - ATTEMPTING TO MANUALLY RUN MAIN.PY WHILE THE SERVICE IS RUNNING WILL RESULT IN UNDEFINED BEHAVIOUR**
 ```
 sudo chmod 644 /lib/systemd/system/CREPE.service
 sudo systemctl daemon-reload